Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ## Simplest Example of a Pipeline
 The simplest example of a pipeline would start with a local source connector, followed by a partioner, and then end with a local destination connector.
 Here is what the code to run this would look like:

+>*** This is the type of Python file you'll want to run during development so that you can iterate on your connector.

 `local.py`

 ```